ACSoverride/ManaRock/README.md

-ManaRock is a small app made to help track your Magic the Gathering collection
+ManaRock is a small school project made to help track your Magic the Gathering collection